Cherish13/alx-low_level_programming/README.md

-Write a function that concatenates two strings.
+Write a function that prints a string, followed by a new line.